gokceneraslan/gokceneraslan.github.com/_posts/2012-07-21-pdf-half-way.markdown

 [^2]: As you know, [PDF export dialog][5] has a great deal of options.
 This dialog, which resides in `filter/source/pdf/impdialog.cxx`, basically takes all PDF export parameters and passes them to PDFFilter class and it forwards those parameters to PDFExport class.
-Finally, PFExport class instantiate a PDFWriterContext object and pass it to the vcl::PDFWriter class.
+Finally, PDFExport class instantiate a PDFWriterContext object and pass it to the vcl::PDFWriter class.
 (I want to thank GDB to make this process easier to understand.)
 [^3]: Right now, password box is an ordinary text edit.
 So be careful, your